Within the Hermetic Sciences, the foundation of the Western Mystery Tradition, the two main branches are magic and alchemy.

 Those who are drawn to neopagan or occult revivalist traditions, generally have strong interest in their magical elements.
 Some of those elements are actually more useful, in their basic forms, than much of the complex ‘training’ in ceremonial forms, due to a distilled simplicity that has a common root with Old System Magic.

 In most modern magical practice though, no matter what tradition, should actual materialized phenomena happen, most participants would be utterly surprised.
-This is because the rituals are usually enactments of religious allegories, essentially mystery plays, which are symbolic veils over the deeper meanings which were never or are no longer fully understood.
+This is because the rituals are usually enactments of religious allegories, essentially mystery plays, which are which were never or are no longer fully understood.
 So, after the fun part of being occultish wears off or is outgrown, often the participants have still not progressed in any truly useful initiatory way.
 This either leads to abandonment of the practice, or delving more deeply into study of many subjects that have become substitutes for actual magic, such as astrology, tarot, and herbology, which are promoted and passed off as ‘Secrets of the Wise’ because the deeper, real secrets are not actually known.
 These areas of study become interesting for a while, and they have their place, but they also fail to quench deep spiritual thirst because they are not paths in themselves.

 In essence, it does not matter what tradition you practice... if the deep magic is not known there will only ever be partial success.
 With deep magic all religions (if they have some basis in Truth) become sources of illumination because one will instantly understand the allegories that they contain and teach within their written and oral traditions.
 The external form of religion is the package that speaks to one’s personality the most, and there is nothing wrong with having more affinity with esoteric paths instead of traditional religious paths, or vice versa... but there is much deeper magic to be had in either, once one resolves to find it and endeavor to Understand it.